parscr/work-swl/PasswordPolicies.md

 password    requisite     pam_pwhistory.so remember=1 use_authtok
 ```

-### Requirement 2 Configure the maximum number of days that a password can be used 365
+### Requirement 2,3 Configure the minimum & maximum number of days that a password can be used 0/365

 vim /etc/login.defs
 ```